Welcome to the SOLGM guide to local body elections

 What is the Ratepayer Electoral Roll?

-The Ratepayer Electoral Roll is an electoral roll that records voters who pay rates on a property in a territorial authority (city or district council) outside of the area they usually live to vote as a non-resident ratepayer elector in that district.
+The Ratepayer Electoral Roll is an electoral roll that records voters who pay rates on a property in a territorial authority or unitary authority (city or district council) outside of the area they usually live, or in a different local board or community board within the same territorial authority, to vote as a non-resident ratepayer elector for that district or board.

 Please note that you may enrol, but you do not have to.